robtad/Bank-Management-System/README.md

      - There are total of 26-tables
      - Query language: T-SQL.

-The up to date source codes and file are in this repo.
+The up to date source codes and files are in this repo.